-Services can be received on an inpatient or outpatient basis, including in a Physician's office, in a Hospital, in an Alternate Facility, or other outpatient settings such as for covered maternity classes.

-Prenatal care, postnatal care, delivery, and any related complications.

-- Facility charges. - Medical supplies and other non-Physician services received during the Inpatient Stay. - Diagnosis and treatment of the underlying causes of infertility. - Family planning services. - Maternity classes.
+- Services can be received on an inpatient or outpatient basis, including in a Physician's office, in a Hospital, in an Alternate Facility, or other outpatient settings such as for covered maternity classes. - Coverage for: - Prenatal care, postnatal care, delivery, and any related complications. - Facility charges. - Medical supplies and other non-Physician services received during the Inpatient Stay. - Diagnosis and treatment of the underlying causes of infertility. - Family planning services. - Maternity classes.
 Call Customer Service for details or go online to www.sparrow.org.

-- Medical services and supplies for home births. - Freestanding birthing centers. - Any treatment, procedure or prescription medication designed to create a Pregnancy. - The reversal of surgical sterilization. - Any form of preservation or long-term storage of reproductive materials.
+- The Plan does not cover: - Medical services and supplies for home births. - Freestanding birthing centers. - Any treatment, procedure or prescription medication designed to create a Pregnancy. - The reversal of surgical sterilization. - Any form of preservation or long-term storage of reproductive materials.